Where is your Ideal Location ?

 Yes, this will be a challenge.
 Though what if, instead of seeing challenges ahead, we saw opportunities for transformation, exploration, and innovation in an exciting frontier?

-Switching from coal and oil to wind, solar, biomass, geothermal, and many other renewable energy sources may cause growing pains.
-But it will also create a new demand for experts, talent, skill, training, and even careers of
+Switching from fossil fuels to renewable energy sources like wind, solar, biomass, geothermal, and many other renewable energy sources may cause growing pains.
+At the same time, it will create a new demand for talent, skills, training, and expertise generating a variety of new careers.
+It will supply jobs, opportunities, and meaningful work.

 Many of us genuinely enjoy— and even utilize— the earth’s beauty: its flora, fauna, and gorgeous landscapes.
 All these aspects are connected to one another, regardless of whether they are obvious or visible to us, or not.